midas-network/covid19-smh-research/model-output/README.md

 arrow::read_parquet(filename)
 ```

-For the disparities round, the date YYYY-MM-DD should correspond to the
+For the heterogeneities round, the date YYYY-MM-DD should correspond to the
 **due date**, for example: "`2024-06-25`" from
 "Phase 1 projections due: 2024-06-25" as noted in the scenario
 description on the main